Dalmirog-zz/OctoPosh/CONTRIBUTING.md

 - Octopus Server 3.17+ Installed.
 No need to have the Tentacle installed.
 - .NET CORE 2.0.
 - Latest Visual Studio 2017.

+### Running the unit tests

+All the tests for the Octoposh module are in the `Octoposh.Tests` project.
+These tests depend on some specific test data which can be programmatically generated using the `Octoposh.TestDataGenerator` project.

+For both projects, make sure to enter the Octopus Username(needs to be admin on the instance), password and Octopus Instance port in their respective `app.config` and `appConfig.json` files.

+Once the `Octoposh.TestDataGenerator` console runs successfully, you should be able to run the NUnit3 tests.
+You should be able to run the `Octoposh.TestDataGenerator` console as many times as you want and it shouldn't have problems with existing data.a